-Equality objectives Rationale Actions to be taken Review (Summer 2019) To improve outcomes for all pupils, including key groups of pupils who are currently underachieving, focusing on SEN-D pupils and disadvantaged pupils (in line with current school strategies for improving outcomes across the school). including for disadvantaged pupils and SEN-D pupils.
+Equality objectives Rationale Actions to be taken Review (Summer 2019) underachieving, focusing on SEN-D pupils and disadvantaged pupils (in line with current school strategies for improving outcomes across the school). including for disadvantaged pupils and SEN-D pupils.
 Whilst progress has considerably improved in Autumn 2018, it is important that this continues so that New SENCO in post to rapidly improve attendance and provision for SEN-D. Pupil Premium Review commissioned for January 2019 - to ensure actions taken to follow up recommendations.
-See also: REAY6 strategy and School Transformation Plan.
-To ensure equity in awareness and the means to tackle all forms of prejudice-based bullying, so that all forms of bullying are viewed as equally unacceptable; including further raising awareness and tackling homophobic and transphobic bullying. bullying is rare.
-They are clear that all Assemblies and PSHE curriculum development - explicit identification of types of bullying.
+See also: REAY6 strategy and School Transformation Plan. means to tackle all forms of prejudice- based bullying, so that all forms of bullying are viewed as equally unacceptable; including further raising awareness and tackling homophobic and transphobic bullying.
+Pupils are thoughtful, caring and say that bullying is rare.
+They are clear that all forms of bullying and discrimination are wrong and will not be tolerated at the school.
+However, they are less clear (particularly in younger year groups) about homophobic bullying - although they fully support the principles of equality for all.
+Assemblies and PSHE curriculum development - explicit identification of types of bullying.
 Pupil voice and discussions.
 Work with 'Diversity Role Models' (workshops based on homophobia).
 In meeting our statutory duty to implement the Prevent Agenda, to ensure that: Staff are trained and the school has clear systems to tackle possible extremism and radicalisation as part of our ongoing safeguarding procedures.
-Any stereotypes linked to extremism and radicalisation, such as associations with particular religions or ethnic groups, are fully challenged.
-There is the risk of stereotyping around links between different cultures, religions Work and training with all staff: Staff awareness training: what do we know about our community?
+Any stereotypes linked to extremism and There is the risk of stereotyping around links between different cultures, religions and extremist activities over time.
+There have been instances where parents and the local community have overtly Work and training with all staff: Staff awareness training: what do we know about our community?
 What are the risks (drilling down?).
 What assumptions and stereotypes might we need to avoid?
 Whole staff work on the importance of 'identity'.
 What does SMSC 'really' mean in the context of a great curriculum.
 How do we support pupils to understand all their identities are valued?